North South Link Road

 We’ll also be planting 90 trees alongside the new road and a further 200 replacement trees around Parklands Village.

 The scheme is delivering added social value and community benefits as well as making a positive contribution to the local economy.
 So far the scheme has provided:

 - nine new jobs

-- five person days of volunteer work in the local community
+- five-and-a-half person days of volunteer work in the local community

 - 94.1% of sub-contractors are small to medium enterprises (SMEs)